openbsd/src/gnu/llvm/clang/docs/UsersManual.rst

 Configuration files group command-line options and allow all of them to be specified just by referencing the configuration file.
-They may be used, for example, to collect options required to tune compilation for particular target, such as -L, -I, -l, --sysroot, codegen options, etc.
+They may be used, for example, to collect options required to tune compilation for particular target, such as ``-L``, ``-I``, ``-l``, ``--sysroot``, codegen options, etc.

+Configuration files can be either specified on the command line or loaded from default locations.
+If both variants are present, the default configuration files are loaded first.

-The command line option `--config` can be used to specify configuration file in a Clang invocation.
+The command line option ``--config=`` can be used to specify explicit configuration files in a Clang invocation.
+If the option is used multiple times, all specified files are loaded, in order.
 For example:

 ::

-    clang --config /home/user/cfgs/testing.txt
+    clang --config=/home/user/cfgs/testing.txt
-    clang --config debug.cfg
+    clang --config=debug.cfg --config=runtimes.cfg

 If the provided argument contains a directory separator, it is considered as a file path, and options are read from that file.
 Otherwise the argument is